distribution/distribution/doc/spec/api.md

 Relevant header definitions and error codes are present to provide an indication of what a client may encounter.

-#### Future
+#### Future work

-There are features that have been discussed during the process of cutting this specification.
+There are features that have been discussed during the process of writing this specification.
 The following is an incomplete list:

 - Immutable image references
 - Multiple architecture support
-- Migration from v2compatibility representation
+- Migration from the V2 compatibility representation

-These may represent features that are either out of the scope of this specification, the purview of another specification or have been deferred to a future version.
+These features that are either outside the scope of this specification, the purview of another specification or have been deferred to a future version.

 ### Use Cases